 - (v) in the premises identified in paragraphs 4(c)(ii) to 4(c)(iv) above the contribution made by Monsanto employees did not amount to authorship. - 5.
 It admits the allegations in paragraph 5 and says further that the paper by Amy Williams, Rebecca Watson and John DeSesso titled 'Developmental and Reproductive Outcomes in Humans and Animals after Glyphosate Exposure: A Critical Analysis' published in the Journal of Toxicology and Environmental Health (Williams 2012 Paper) was also published online on 27 December 2011. - 6.
-In answer to paragraph 6, it: - (a) admits that the Williams 2012 Paper did not name Donna Farmer or David Saltmiras as authors; - (b) otherwise denies the allegations in paragraph 6; - (c) says further that: - subject to production by the Applicant of the Williams 2012 Paper, and reference at trial to its full terms and effect, the Williams 2012 Paper stated, among other things, that: - (A) 'An extensive, in-depth analysis of the available literature provides no apparent evidence to indicate that exposure to glyphosate is associated with the potential to produce adverse developmental and reproductive effects in humans.' - (B) 'In conclusion, a thorough evaluation of the available data demonstrates that exposure to environmentally relevant glyphosate concentrations is not anticipated to produce adverse developmental and reproductive effects in humans.' - (ii) Donna Farmer and David Saltmiras assisted the authors of the Williams2012 Paper with: - (A) articles, studies, data; and - (B) suggestions in the form of amendments and additions to the draft of the Williams 2012 Paper; which did not make a significant scientific contribution to the paper.
+In answer to paragraph 6: - (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; - (b) it admits that the Williams 2012 Paper did not name Donna Farmer or David Saltmiras as authors; - (c) it otherwise does not know and therefore cannot admit the allegations in paragraph 6; and - (d) it says further that insofar as the allegations made in paragraph 6 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied): - subject to production by the Applicant of the Williams 2012 Paper, and reference at trial to its full terms and effect, the Williams 2012 Paper stated, among other things, that: - (A) 'An extensive, in-depth analysis of the available literature provides no apparent evidence to indicate that exposure to glyphosate is associated with the potential to produce adverse developmental and reproductive effects in humans.' - (B) 'In conclusion, a thorough evaluation of the available data demonstrates that exposure to environmentally relevant glyphosate concentrations is not anticipated to produce adverse developmental and reproductive effects in humans.' - (ii) the Williams 2012 Paper disclosed that Monsanto Company had provided: